iCliniq Logo

 Hello doctor,

 I am an 18-year-old female.
-I have a history of rapid weight gain over 3 months with severe stretch marks over breasts, fullness around the face and upper body.
-At the time of blood work, I was taking a low dose birth control pill (Blisovi 24 Fe) and multivitamin and biotin.
-I continued biotin for some hair loss.
+I have a history of rapid weight gain over 3 months with severe stretch marks over the breasts, fullness around the face, and the upper body.
+At the time of blood work, I was taking a low-dose birth control pill (Blisovi 24 Fe) and a multivitamin and biotin.
+I continued taking biotin for some hair loss.
 But I stopped both after having my blood test.
 I did not get my period until now.
-Please help.

 Hello,